Inference for Model-Agnostic Longitudinal Variable Importance

 This talk (on a preliminary version of my R-squared variable importance paper published in Biometrics) was selected for an ASA Biometrics Section Travel Award.

-Talk, Thirty-fifth International Conference on Machine Learning, Virtual
+Talk, Thirty-fifth International Conference on Machine Learning, Stockholm, Sweden

 Contributed talk at the Thirty-fifth International Conference on Machine Learning.

-Talk, WNAR of the International Biometric Society, Santa Fe, NM
+Talk, WNAR of the International Biometric Society, Santa Fe, New Mexico

 This talk (on a preliminary version of my R-squared variable importance paper published in Biometrics) was selected as the Most Outstanding Oral Paper.